-Regular inspections at frequencies detailed in the Management Plans and Programs are to be initially concentrated on the current mining area, mining location and subsidence area (based on 26.5 degrees angle of draw).
+Regular inspections at frequencies detailed in the Management Plans and Programs are to be initially concentrated on the current mining area, mining location and subsidence area (based on the relevant 20mm subsidence contour).
 Inspections are concentrated on items identified in the initial pre-mining survey.